Sairaj1414/100hires-project/playbook/b2b-saas-youtube-playbook.md

 ### Expert A – Ali Abdaal

-Recommends investing in strong storytelling, clear visuals, and high production standards to improve viewer experience and retention.
+Recommends investing in strong storytelling, clear visuals, and higher production quality to improve viewer experience and retention.

 ### Expert B – Adam Robinson